mono/Embeddinator-4000/README.md

 Clone this repository and initialize/update submodules as well as solution depends on them.

-Open the solution in `build/Embeddinator-4000.sln` with Visual Studio or Xamarin Studio and press F7.
+Open the solution file `Embeddinator-4000.sln` with Visual Studio or Xamarin Studio and press F7.

 ## Usage